An estimation procedure for the Hawkes process: Refinements

 \subsection{Choice of bin size}

-In the following, we discuss the choice of the bin size $\Delta>0$ for the Hawkes estimator $\hat{\bfH}^{(\Delta,s)}$ from Definition~\ref{estimator}.
+Below, we discuss the choice of the bin size $\Delta>0$ for the Hawkes estimator $\hat{\bfH}^{(\Delta,s)}$ from Definition~\ref{estimator}. {At first sight, }one can interpret the choice of the bin size $\Delta$ as a bias/variance trade-off: the smaller $\Delta$, the smaller the potential bias stemming from the model approximation, i.e., the smaller the errors \eqref{distributional_error} and \eqref{discretization_error}.
+At the same time, due to the $1/\Delta$ factor in the calculation of the estimator matrix $\hat{\mathbf{H}}^{(\Delta,s)}$ from \eqref{estimator_calculation}, its (componentwise) variance increases when $\Delta$ decreases.
+In a simulation study, we simulate $100$ times from a univariate Hawkes model with excitement function $h(t)= \exp(-1.1t)$.
 We suppose a reasonable support $s>0$ has already been chosen by a procedure as described in Section~\ref{choice_of_support}.
-One can interpret the choice of the bin size $\Delta$ as a bias/variance trade-off: the smaller $\Delta$, the smaller the potential bias stemming from the model approximation, i.e., the smaller the errors \eqref{distributional_error} and \eqref{discretization_error}.
-At the same time, due to the $1/\Delta$ factor in the calculation of the estimator matrix $\hat{\mathbf{H}}^{(\Delta,s)}$ from \eqref{estimator_calculation}, its (componentwise) variance increases when $\Delta$ decreases.
-In a simulation study, we simulate $100$ times from a Hawkes model with excitement function $h(t)= \exp(-1.1t)$.
 For each sample, we calculate the Hawkes estimator with respect to three different bin sizes $\Delta\in\{0.1, 0.5, 1\}$.
 Figure~\ref{fig5} collects the estimation results in boxplots.
 The bias/variance trade-off is obvious.
-Note, however, that we had to choose the bin-size quite large to make the bias visible at all.
-Concerning the large variance, we should keep in mind that the final goal may be an estimation for the excitement-function components $h_{ij}$---and not only a finite number of their values $h_{ij}(k\Delta),\, k=1,2,\dots,p$.
-When we apply some smoothing method on these values, a smaller $\Delta$ typically leads to an ``averaging" over more point estimates.
-This balances the increase in pointwise variance.
-So if the goal of the estimation procedure is a completely specified Hawkes model, then the smallest $\Delta$ that is numerically convenient may be chosen; see the discussion after Remark~\ref{cov}.
-The following toy-example clarifies things: We consider a smoothing method for which we can approximately calculate the variance.
-Namely, we define a box moving-average with window size $\tau>0$.
-For some bin size $\Delta>0$, we consider a univariate Hawkes selfexcitement estimate $\hat{\bfH}^{(\Delta, p\Delta)} =(\hat{h}^{(\Delta)}_1, \dots, \hat{h}^{(\Delta)}_p, \hat{\eta}^{(\Delta)})$.
-As a smoothed function-estimate, we set
+Note, however, that we had to choose the bin-size quite large to make the bias visible at all. { In the following, we discuss various issues related to bin-size choice.
+Overall, we want to argue that one should choose the bin size $\Delta$ as small as (computationally) possible.}